norvig/paip-lisp/docs/chapter3.md

 The serious Lisp programmer will further his or her education by continuing to consult reference books and online documentation.
 You may also find part V of this book to be helpful, particularly [chapter 24](chapter24.md), which covers advanced features of Common Lisp (such as packages and error handling) and [chapter 25](chapter25.md), which is a collection of troubleshooting hints for the perplexed Lisper.

-While it may be distracting for the beginner to be continually looking at some reference source, the alternative—to explain every new function in complete detail as it is introduced—would be even more distracting.
+While it may be distracting for the beginner to be continually looking at some reference source, the alternative - to explain every new function in complete detail as it is introduced - would be even more distracting.
 It would interrupt the description of the AI programs, which is what this book is all about.

 ## 3.21 Exercises